Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 14

+* Check the Queen of Sauce for the [Coleslaw](https://stardewvalleywiki.com/Coleslaw) recipie.
 * Grab mushrooms from the cave.
 * Go to the mines until 12 AM.
 * If you do not have enough ore for the rest of the sprinklers that you need, then farm ore on floor 21/41 before continuing to decend in the mines.